google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 Each sub-path is a string of [path commands](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d#path_commands) that describe the appropriate shape.
 These commands must use relative (rather than absolute) coordinates.

-While you can write SVG path commands as strings, Blockly provides a set of [utility functions](https://developers.google.com/blockly/reference/js/blockly.utils_namespace.svgpaths_namespace) to make writing and reading paths easier.
+SVG path commands can be written as strings, but Blockly provides a set of [utility functions](https://developers.google.com/blockly/reference/js/blockly.utils_namespace.svgpaths_namespace) to make writing and reading paths easier.

 ### `init()`

 A connection's shape is stored as an object with information about its width, height, and sub-path.
 These objects are created in the `ConstantProvider`s `init()` function.
 Here is the start of the default implementation.
-You can find the complete definition inside [`constants.ts`](https://github.com/google/blockly/blob/develop/core/renderers/common/constants.ts).
+The complete definition can be found inside [`constants.ts`](https://github.com/google/blockly/blob/develop/core/renderers/common/constants.ts).

 ```js
 /**